zanerock/cloudsite/README.md

 The first time you launch a new domain, Cloudsite will create an SSL certificate for the domain as necessary.
 If a new SSL certificate is created, the creation process will exit and you'll be given instructions on how to verify the SSL certificate.
 Once verification is complete, re-run the create command.

-Also note that when any `--option` is specified, the command all options to be specified.
-Any unspecified options will take their default value.
-See [the plugins overview guide](/docs/user-guides/plugins/overview) for further details.
+You can use `--no-interactive` to guarantee headless operation, though you must be sure to specify all primary options.
+Any un-specified `--option` for an active plugin will take its default value and any required without a default value will raise an error.
+See `--option` and `--no-interactive` documentation and/or [the plugins overview guide](/docs/user-guides/plugins/overview) for further details.

 ##### `create` options